 Many elderly persons in Pennsylvania depend on nursing homes to assist with daily living activities and to provide proper medical care.
 The vast majority of nursing home care is paid for in whole or in part by federal and state funds through the Medicare and Medicaid programs.
 Nursing homes that participate in the Medicare and Medicaid programs agree to abide by strict government regulations with regards to the quality of care provided.
 This includes providing services so that residents attain or maintain the highest practicable physical and psychosocial well-being of each resident in accordance with a written plan of care.

-Unfortunately, a recent report published by Community Legal Services of Philadelphia has found the the Pennsylvania Department of Health’s lax enforcement of nursing home regulations has put the health and safety of many Philadelphia nursing home residents in jeopardy.
+Unfortunately, a recent report published by Community Legal Services of Philadelphia has found the the Pennsylvania Department of Health’s lax enforcement of nursing home regulations has put the health and safety of many Philadelphia nursing home residents in jeopardy, as a nursing home abuse lawyer in Philadelphia, PA from a PA nursing home law firm can explain.

 On June 11, 2015, the Community Legal Services of Philadelphia issued a report titled “Careless: How the Pennsylvania Department of Health has Risked the Lives of Elderly and Disabled Nursing Home Residents.”
 The report criticizes the Pennsylvania Department of Health for failing to properly investigate complaints regarding nursing home violations or enforce health and safety regulations in Philadelphia nursing homes over the last few years.